Unity-Technologies/com.unity.mobile.logcat/External/UnityLogcatServer/README.md

   u16  x                position across the display, 0..65535 u16  y                position down the display, 0..65535 u16  pressure         0..65535

+Key, 10 bytes:
+  u8   type             2 = key
+  u8   action           0 down, 1 up
+  u32  keyCode          Android KeyEvent.KEYCODE_*
+  u32  metaState        Android KeyEvent.META_*

+Text, 3 bytes + payload:
+  u8   type             3 = text
+  u16  length           bytes of UTF-8 that follow, max 4096
+  u8[] text
 ```

+Keys and text are separate on purpose.
+A named key - Back, Enter, an arrow - has no
+character to type and goes as a keycode.
+Typed characters go as text and are turned
+into key events on the device by `KeyCharacterMap`, which is what makes punctuation,
+shifted characters and non-US layouts work: the Editor sends the character the user
+actually produced and the device works out which keystrokes would produce it, rather
+than the Editor trying to model every layout.

 Touch positions are normalized rather than in pixels, so the Editor does not have
 to know the device's current resolution - and cannot get it wrong, since its idea